phillipeaton/JETPAC_VIC-20_disassembly/README.md

 ### Linux / Mac

-I've never tried this, but dasmfw is simple C++ program designed to be easy to compile for your platform. as65 is available as a Linux version, which may also work on Mac.
+I've never tried this, but dasmfw is C++ program designed to be easy to compile for your platform. as65 is available as a Linux version, which may also work on Mac.
 The other utils are standard Unix tools so are probably available on Linux / Mac by default.

 [Back to top](#jetpac-for-vic-20-disassembly-and-reverse-engineering)